 Injury Attorneys | Restoring LivesTM

-There is a significant difference between an uninsured and under insured vehicle.
-An uninsured motor vehicle means a motor vehicle without liability insurance or one that doesn’t have the required 25/50/10 coverage or any similar requirements applicable under the law of another state.
+There is a significant difference between an uninsured and underinsured vehicle.
+An uninsured motor vehicle is a motor vehicle without liability insurance or one that doesn’t have the required 25/50/10 coverage or any similar requirements applicable under the law of another state.
 However, an uninsured motor vehicle can also be an insured motor vehicle where the liability insurer of the vehicle is unable to make payments within the 25/50/10 limits because of insolvency of the insurance company within two years of the accident.
-In a hit-and-run case the driver would be considered an “uninsured” motorist as well.
+In a hit-and-run case, the driver would be considered an uninsured motorist as well.

 In Progressive Halcyon Insurance Co. v.
-Petty the court addressed how to determine if under insured motorist (UIM) coverage applies.
-The plaintiff filed and action against her UIM insurer to recover for personal injuries from the accident.
+Petty, the court addressed how to determine if UIM coverage applies.
+The plaintiff filed an action against her UIM insurer to recover for personal injuries from the accident.
 The passenger also made a similar claim.
 The defendant had a liability insurance policy that provided limits of $50,000 per person and $50,000 per accident.
 Her policy contained UIM limits of $50,000 per person and $50,000 per accident.
-Even though both she and the passenger were suing under the policy, the insurance company argued that because the UIM “per accident” limits of plaintiff’s policy were identical to defendant’s bodily injury liability limits, the defendant was not an UIM under its policy.
+Even though both she and the passenger were suing under the policy, the insurance company argued that, because the UIM per accident limits of plaintiff’s policy were identical to defendant’s bodily injury liability limits, the defendant was not an UIM under its policy.

 Additionally, it is important to note the difference between a motorist and a vehicle and that the statute requirement that coverage be offered applies to the status of the car and not the driver.
 In Whitledge v.
 Jordan, 586 N.E.2d 884 (Ind.Ct.App.1992), the plaintiff was using an automobile owned by his mother and insured under a liability insurance policy.
-While the car was parked at the plaintiff’s work he saw two individuals, one of whom was the defendant, trying to steal the car.
+While the car was parked at the plaintiff’s work, he saw two individuals, one of whom was the defendant, trying to steal the car.
 The plaintiff attempted to stop the defendants and in the process got caught in the driver’s shoulder harness.
-The defendant drove the vehicle forward for some distance and the plaintiff was injured.
-He then sought uninsured motorist benefits under his auto insurance policy because the defendant was uninsured at the time of the incident.
+The defendant drove the vehicle forward for some distance, and the plaintiff was injured.
+The plaintiff then sought UM benefits under his auto insurance policy, because the defendant was uninsured at the time of the incident.